 The idea behind "we all have the same 24 hours in a day" is far from new – it has its roots in 20th century individualism and meritocracy, and the belief that the harder you work, the greater your success.
 I first heard the phrase some time around 2014, when it became common parlance among the aspiring girlbosses of the era.
 "You have the same 24 hours as Beyoncé" was the most popular iteration then.

-When it comes to the fact that "we all have the same 24 hours in a day," there is a distinct difference between the quantifiable period of time and how you can spend it.
-Those who can afford to pay for support like childcare, cleaners, and assistants are paying not only for support but for the freedom to use their time how they see fit.
-It’s disingenuous to argue that a 22-year-old who works two jobs to cover rent and spends her little spare time doing all the cooking, cleaning and maybe socializing has the same amount of free time to invest in her future as an influencer on a seven-figure contract.
+When it comes to the fact that "we all have the same 24 hours in a day", there is a distinct difference between the quantifiable period of time and how you can spend it.
+Those who can afford to pay for support like childcare, cleaners and assistants are paying not only for support but for the freedom to use their time how they see fit.
+It’s disingenuous to argue that a 22-year-old who works two jobs to cover rent and spends her little spare time doing all the cooking, cleaning and maybe socialising has the same amount of free time to invest in her future as an influencer on a seven-figure contract.
 Even if those two examples work the same number of hours, the majority will earn significantly less.
-Wages are stagnant as we continue to deal with the pandemic; meanwhile, inflation is rising and house prices are reaching new highs.
+Wages are stagnant as we continue to deal with the fallout of the financial crisis; meanwhile the cost of living in 2022 continues to rise and house prices are reaching new highs.
 That’s to say nothing of how other privileges and inequalities can, in turn, help people to advance or hold them back.

 But pointing this out is hardly new either.
 Commentators wrote think pieces on the subject when the phrase first made its way into inspirational talks and onto mugs on Etsy.
 Yet it still gets airtime because people want to believe in the promise that this phrase holds.